unimelb/unimelb-design-system/doc-site/pages/getting-started.slim.md

 section
   p An example of this can be seen on <a href="/layouts/with-login">this example layout</a>.
 Note that the title of the login button in the header can be manipulated by using the <code>data-title</code> attribute on this element, if for example you want to change the title to "Logout" when a user is logged in.
 The title will be "Login" by default, and there is a hard limit of 7 characters to protect the header design.

+  h3 Login link

+  p If your login requires a direct link to a known page instead, you can leave the <code>div class="page-local-login"</code> empty and add a <code>data-href</code> attribute with the link location.
+This method is demonstrated on <a href="/layouts/with-login-link">this example layout</a> instead.

+==syntax_highlight :html
+  erb:
+    <div class="page-local-login" data-href="/login"></div>

+footer